Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: Conclusion

 \section{Conclusion}

-Through our experiments, we find that both ChatGPT and GPT-4 have an understanding of the game of poker that is not just superficial.
+We studied the ability of ChatGPT and GPT-4 to play the game of poker.
+We do this using by testing their playing style against game theory optimal way of playing poker.
+Through our experiments, we find that both ChatGPT and GPT-4 have an advanced understanding of the game of poker.
 They don't just understand the rules of poker but also the intricacies of better and worse starting hands.
 Both models also understand the concept of position in poker and tend to play differently based on their position on the poker table.
-These observations are themselves show that both these models have an advanced understanding of the game of poker.
-This simple fact is a non-trivial outcome of the next token prediction objective of training these large language models.
+Yet, both those models are not game theory optimal

-While both these models have are not newbies at poker, they do have different tendencies when playing poker.
-ChatGPT naturally contains a lot of limps in its starting ranges, and when asked to become game theory optimal, it becomes a tight, conservative player, resembling a type of poker player called a \textit{nit}.
-GPT-4 on the other hand has no limps in its range and is an aggressive player, closer to GTO than ChatGPT.
-While on early position GPT-4 behaves like a tight aggressive player, in later positions it becomes a more loose aggressive player.
-When asked to become GTO, it becomes even more aggressive, resembling a poker player type called \textbf{maniac}.
-Neither of these strategies are game theory optimal, although through initial analysis it does seem like GPT-4 is a more advanced player than ChatGPT.
+Both models also seem to have an understanding of what playing game theory optimal poker means, although both models have a different reaction when asked to play GTO.
+When asked to play GTO, ChatGPT removes a large number of limps and raises a larger portion of hands that it plays, thus becoming more aggressive.
+Additionally, ChatGPT also starts playing fewer number of hands.
+Thus, for ChatGPT, playing GTO means to become tighter and more aggressive.
+GPT-4 is already an aggressive player and in order to become GTO, it neeeds to become tighter.
+Yet, when asked to play GTO, GPT-4 raises an even larger number of hands, mostly from the later positions.
+Thus for GPT-4, playing GTO means to be playing more aggressively, which is the opposite of what it needs to do.
+This almost points to the fact that these models are unaware of their own playing tendencies.

 It is interesting to see that these two models have exactly opposite tendencies which prevent them from being game theory optimal.
-ChatGPT tends plays a tight and conservative game, and limps some of its weaker hands.
+ChatGPT plays a tight and conservative game, and limps some of its weaker hands.
 Thus, ChatGPT is not game theory optimal because it is less aggressive.
 GPT-4 on the other hand does not limp at all and raises all the hands it plays, yet it seems to be raising a lot more hands than necessary.
 Thus, GPT-4 is not game theory optimal because it is overly aggressive.